BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/pf.md

 **Defender of Many Eyes Bulwark of Maldraxxus:** Using Hammer of Justice or Blinding Light on this is very important because it will reduce all mobs in the zones damage taken by 90%.

 **Brood Ambusher Stealthlings:** If you see the casts is about to go through use Blinding Light or if you don't have it available, Blessing of Protection your squishiest player immediately.

+**Congealed Slime's Withering Filth:** Use Hammer of Justice, Turn Evil or Blinding Light to prevent this cast.